 Conflict in South Lebanon

 Since October 2023, the conflict in Israel and the Occupied Palestinian Territories has rapidly spread to other Middle Eastern countries, particularly Lebanon.
 The exchange of fire between Israeli forces and Hezbollah and other armed groups on the southern border of the country continues daily, affecting civilians on both sides.
-There are nearly 100,000 internally displaced people in Lebanon as a result of the conflict.
+There are more than 100,000 internally displaced people in Lebanon as a result of the conflict.
 The bombings are destroying homes, public infrastructure and polluting agricultural land.
 Existing vulnerabilities among the Lebanese and refugee population in the country have been exacerbated and displaced people often face poor access to food, basic necessities and health care.
 Many people have lost their jobs, others are living in insecure areas, separated from the rest of their families, to avoid losing their income.
 Also, people affected are paying a heavy toll in terms of mental health.
 INTERSOS has intervened since the first days of the crisis, assessing the protection needs of more than 5,000 displaced people and providing an immediate response through the distribution of essential goods, psychological and psychosocial support and case management of vulnerable people.

 THE IMPACT OF THE CONFLICT IN LEBANON

 Families affected by insecurity have left their homes and moved to different districts in South Lebanon and Nabatieh or to other governorates in Lebanon, particularly Bekaa and Mount Lebanon.
-According to the Consortium Protection Monitoring, which INTERSOS carries out together with its partners, internal displacements increased by 9% from November to December, mainly due to security problems.

 The shelling also destroyed houses, public infrastructure and agricultural land that caught fire in the impact of the ordnance.
 72 public and private schools have been partially or totally closed, affecting access to education for 20,000 children.
 In areas most affected by the conflict, such as Marjayoun and Bint Jbeil, 6 health facilities were forced to close and the number of medical consultations in primary facilities is decreasing.
+Severe damage to water, electricity, and telecoms infrastructure as well as roads in southern Lebanon have been recorded, and maintenance and repair workers have been killed and injured as they attempt to maintain services for the area’s remaining.

 THE MAIN VULNERABILITIES AMONG DISPLACED PEOPLE